americocunhajr/STONEHENGE/README.md

 <img src="logo/ELEVEN.png" width="40%">

-**BEHAVER - Bistable Energy Harvester Bifurcations** is an easy to run code for bifurcation analysis of a bistable energy harvester system.
+**STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is suite of easy to run codes for nonlinear dynamic analysis of energy harvester systems.

 ## Software History

-This code was developed to conduct bifurcation analysis on a bistable piezoelectric-magneto-elastic energy harvester.
+This suite is an ensemble of codes developed to conduct nonlinear analysis on a bistable piezoelectric-magneto-elastic energy harvester.

 The underlying results are reported in the following paper:
 - *V. G. Lopes, A. Cunha Jr, Bifurcation analysis on a nonlinear bistable energy harvester, 2020*

 ## Documentation

-**BEHAVER** routines are commented in order to explain their functionality to the final user.
+**STONEHENGE** routines are commented in order to explain their functionality to the final user.
 Each routine has a short description about its purpose, and a list of inputs and/or outputs.

 ## Authors
 - Vinicius Gonçalvez Lopes
 - Americo Cunha

-## Citing BEHAVER
+## Citing STONEHENGE

-We kindly ask users to cite the following reference in any publications reporting work done with **BEHAVER**:
+We kindly ask users to cite the following reference in any publications reporting work done with **STONEHENGE**:
 - *V. G. Lopes, A. Cunha Jr, Bifurcation analysis on a nonlinear bistable energy harvester, 2020*

 ## License

-**BEHAVER** is released under the MIT license.
+**STONEHENGE** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.